+Required

-Required Hay, Colin and Daniel Wincott 2012.
-The Political Economy of European Welfare Capitalism, New York: Palgrave MacMillan. (chapter 3) Suggested Schmidt, Vivien A. 2002, "Europeanization and the mechanics of economic policy adjustment", Journal of European Public Policy 9:6 December 2002: 894-912.
+Hay, Colin and Daniel Wincott 2012.
+The Political Economy of European Welfare Capitalism, New York: Palgrave MacMillan. (chapter 3)

+Suggested

 Menz, Georg.2003.
 "Re-Regulating the Single-Market: National Varieties of Capitalism and Their Responses to Europeanization".
-Journal of European Public Policy 10(4), 532-âÅ¿Å555.
+Journal of European Public Policy 10(4), 532-â¿Â¿555.
 SECOND PART: THE ANALYSIS OF POLICY CHANGE AND REFORM IN EUROPEAN COUNTRIES 4.
 Policy change, convergence and policy diffusion.